varshakumari1220/powerbi-superstore-sales-forecast-dashboard/README.md

 # How to Use

-1. Download the `.pbix` file from this repository
+1. Download the `https://github.com/varshakumari1220/powerbi-superstore-sales-forecast-dashboard/blob/main/superstore%20sales.pbix` file from this repository
 2. Open it using Power BI Desktop
 3. Refresh the dataset if required
 4. Interact with filters and visuals to explore insights